toufeeque-ahmed/SQL-music_saless/README.md

 ORDER BY 5 DESC;

-/* Q2: We want to find out the most popular music Genre for each country.
+**Q10: We want to find out the most popular music Genre for each country.
 We determine the most popular genre as the genre with the highest amount of purchases.
 Write a query that returns each country along with the top Genre.
-For countries where the maximum number of purchases is shared return all Genres. */
+For countries where the maximum number of purchases is shared return all Genres.**

-/* Steps to Solve:  There are two parts in question- first most popular music genre and second need data at country level. */

 /* Method 1: Using CTE */